 However, setting a simple trap constructed from an empty plastic soda bottle is an easy and discreet technique to deter flies from buzzing inside your home.

 A DIY fly trap in a hidden area, baited with sweetened water or another enticing substance, will quickly attract typical houseflies.
 To get to the bait, flies smell it and fly into the bottle, either to lay eggs or to feed.

 They are readily captured once inside, as they fly down the trap’s neck.
 Flies will become imprisoned if they can’t navigate back up the tight opening, or if their wings are wet, they won’t be able to fly.
 This trap can be utilized both inside and outside.

 D.I.Y. fly trap using an empty soda bottle

 - Serrated knife

 Step 1: Draw a mark for cutting

-Using a permanent marker, draw a line all the way around the bottle, right below the tapering neck.
+Using a permanent marker, draw a line around the bottle, right below the tapering neck.

 Step 2: Cut out the top of the bottle

 Cut down the line with a sharp knife with a serrated blade, severing the bottle’s top.
 To avoid damaging your counter or table surface, cut on a cutting board.